bo4p5687/PE-Custom-Script/Animation change form/PE v20/readme.md

 # Scripts
 Puts `Scripts` in `Plugins\Animation change form`

-## If you use my script: Animation "item", you need to read these lines below
+## If you use script: Animation "item", you need to read these lines below
 Read this line: "Add for using animation item" in file `2 - Rewrite` Do like guide.
 Thanks!